 When employed by a company, it is natural for an employee to have a contract of employment.
 This contract will contain the terms and conditions set by their employer.
 All employees in Australia are covered by a common employment contract law that can protect them in case any issue arises.
-As an employee, your contract is subject to the requirements of the Fair Work Act 2009 (Cth) and in some special cases, it will also be subject to the state and territory government legislative requirements.
+As an employee, your contract is subject to the requirements of the Fair Work Act 2009 (Cth) and in some special cases, according to the workplace law, it will also be subject to the state and territory government legislative requirements.

 Workplace Law | Employment Contract Law

 Executive Legal on what you need to know about Employment Contract Law

 Employment Contract Law: About Agreements

 There are different kinds of agreements which fall under employment contract law, some of these include the following: